-Courses selected from graduate level Education courses in Culture and Ethnography, Curriculum Theories, Education Policy, Ethics in Education, Gender Issues in Education, History of Education, Law and Policy, Philosophy of Education, Sociology of Education, and Theoretical Issues in Education Policy.
+Courses selected from graduate level Education courses in African American Issues in Education, Culture and Ethnography, Curriculum Theories, Education Evaluation, Policy Issues in Education, Ethics in Education, Gender Issues in Education, Higher Education in the United States, History of American Education, Law and Policy, Philosophy of Education, Philosophical Issues in Education Research, Psychological Foundations of Education, Sociology of Education, Spirituality and Education, and Theoretical Issues in Education Policy.
 (Note that EDUC 5005, Social Foundations of Education, is reserved for students in other programs who are pursuing a teaching certificate.)

-Courses selected with advisor approval from graduate level courses in relevant disciplines outside the School of Education (e.g., 4000-level or higher courses in the Departments of Anthropology, Economics, History, Philosophy, Political Science, or Sociology).
+Courses selected with advisor approval from graduate level courses in relevant disciplines and colleges at CU-Boulder outside the School of Education.

 3. 6 hours in Educational Research

 Ordinarily entering master’s level students will take Basic Statistical Methods and Introduction to Disciplined Inquiry to meet this requirement.
-Those who have already taken one or more comparable courses can adjust their course of study accordingly.
+Those who have already taken one or more comparable courses can work with advisors to adjust their course of study accordingly.

-Students who have no previous experience working as professional educators or researchers in U.S. schools must also obtain some appropriate school experience.
-Students will be required to spend a minimum of 25 hours in U.S. schools or another relevant educational setting.
-This should be arranged with the student’s advisor.
+Students who have no previous experience working as professional educators or researchers in U.S. schools, after school settings, or institutions of higher education must also obtain appropriate practical experience.
+Students will be required to spend a minimum of 25 hours in U.S. schools, institutions of higher education, or another relevant out-of-school educational setting.
+This should be arranged with and approved by the student’s advisor.